Participatory Public Performance: Bring your bicycles & your wildest butterfly costumes! Children welcome!

 How can visual imagery invigorate the public’s creativity and imagination?

-For Swarm (How To Fly A Tank), David Khang creates a new public performance from recurring tropes in his art – monarch butterflies that camouflage a military soldier and his bicycle-powered tank.
-The public will be invited to a butterfly-themed bicycle ride through the city, accompanying the tank from Mount Pleasant, along False Creek, to Granville Island, forming a “swarm” of cyclists.
-The monarch-covered tank will then “take flight”, along with a dozen live monarch butterflies.
-The work concludes with video projection that tells a narrative of Khang’s vision of social metamorphosis.
+For March of the Monarch, David Khang creates a new public performance from recurring tropes in his art – monarch butterflies that camouflage a military soldier and his bicycle-powered tank.
+The public will be invited to form a “migration” of cyclists, and participate in a butterfly-themed bicycle ride through the city, accompanying the tank along False Creek, to Granville Island.
+Accompanied by the Korean music troupe Tazza, and with projected visual imagery as a backdrop, the audience will be invited to help release live butterflies.
+This multimedia project looks to engage the audience towards a social metamorphosis as part of Khang’s ongoing work of being open to change.

 Khang received his BSc (Psychology) and DDS (Dentistry) from the University of Toronto, BFA from Emily Carr Institute of Art + Design, and MFA from the University of California, Irvine, where he was the recipient of the University of California Chancellor’s Fellowship.
 Khang concurrently completed UCI’s Critical Theory Emphasis, for which he worked with Jacques Derrida, Etienne Balibar, Fred Moten, and Laura Kang.
 In 2004, Khang’s thesis was chosen to represent UC Irvine at the Distinguished Master’s Thesis Writing Competition (USA).
 Khang was a 2006–07 recipient of the Franklin Furnace Fund for Performance Art Award (Brooklyn, NY), and in 2010, an artist– in–residence at SymbioticA Centre for Excellence in Biological Arts (Perth, Australia).
 Khang was born in Seoul, grew up in Toronto, and currently resides in Vancouver, where he has been dividing his time between art practice, part-time dentistry, and part-time teaching at the Emily Carr University of Art + Design.
 Khang is currently a JD candidate at Allard School of Law, University of British Columbia (2016–).